Vaidh10/OpenACC-Practicecodes/README.md

-# OpenACC-Programs
+# OpenACC-Examples

-Repository for OpenACC Programs 2022.
+Repository for OpenACC Example Programs 2022.

 ## Authors and Acknowledgment